Deliver apps and features on demand with the Android App Bundle

 How app bundles work

-App bundles enable a new serving model, known as Google Play’s Dynamic Delivery, to build and deliver APKs that are optimized for each device configuration.
-By removing unused code and resources needed for other devices, this delivery model results in a smaller, more efficient app for users to install.
+App bundles use a new serving model, known as Google Play’s Dynamic Delivery, to build and deliver APKs that are optimized for each device configuration.
+By removing unused code and resources for other devices, this delivery model results in a smaller, more efficient app for users to install.